PAYTE

 We’ve helped West London residential clients enhance their homes’ value through luxury roof and air space projects.
 Our residential architects in London provide luxury loft and basement conversions, extensions, and general layout changes.

-Our architecture practice design team specializes in creating tailor-made residential designs in West London’s most prestigious areas.
+Our West London architecture practice design team specialises in creating tailor-made residential designs in West London’s most prestigious areas.
 We are client-focused, respect budgets, offer user-friendly processes, and maintain our professionalism from initial concept to final execution.
 Our designs reflect each client’s unique personality and their respective residential projects.

 With our extensive experience in architectural design and the design process, we are well-equipped to handle a variety of projects, from house extensions to Edwardian house concept designs.